baaabuuu/MUD/Entities/items/Weapon readMe.txt

-This file contains the id for weapons
+This file contains the id for weapons - you can also refer to them using the names 0 Goblin Engineered Rock
-0 goblin engineered Rock
-1 goblin Hammer
+1 Goblin Hammer
-2 goblin axe
+2 Goblin Axe
 3 Goblin Butter Knife